Agenda 2026 - Day Two

 12:45 - 13:15

-Governing in an Age of Legal Change
+Governing in an age of legal change

-New rulings and regulatory shifts can expose tensions between legal duty, organisational values and public expectation.
 In these moments, boards are required to make difficult decisions that may carry significant reputational and regulatory consequences.

 12:45 - 13:15